-In many cases, the guest just wants to feel heard, wants to know that their feelings are valid, and most importantly, wants to make sure that you care.
-More often than not, a quick, honest and fair response and solution to the problem can help put your guest’s mind at ease.
+In many cases, the guest just wants to feel heard, wants to know that their feelings are valid, and more importantly wants to make sure that you care.
+More often than not, a fair and honest response and a solution to the problem can help put your guest’s mind at ease.

 - If you resolve a complaint in the customer’s favor, they will do business with you again 70% of the time